-The feeling of escaping into a completely different world and losing yourself for hours in the pages of books has much remained.
+See, folks, the feeling of escaping into a completely different world and losing yourself for hours in the pages of books has much remained.
 I love books.
 I love turning pages.
 I love the magic in printed words.
 I love immersing myself in stories, losing myself in twists and turns of plots.
 My world is the Book World.
 I buy tons of second hand books on the street of Nairobi.
 I read on my Samsung phone and my iPad in my car and on the bus.
 I frequent bookstores and leave with books in arms.
 I download tons of books, I spend many hours reading.
 Writing fiction can help you incorporate knowledge from a wide variety of sources and use it in your own dream land.
 It is scientifically proven that reading fiction expands your mind beyond imagination.
 I am the smart Luo man I am today because of the tons of fiction I have stuffed inside my brain.

 Lake Victoria Writers' Group, Kisumu, Kenya